yasukotelin/adbeem/README.md

 You need to install [adb](https://developer.android.com/studio/command-line/adb) before install adbeem.

+If you use to convert to gif from mp4 screen capture, you need to install ffmpeg.

-And you can install with go get.
+And you can install adbeem with go get.

 ```
 go get github.com/yasukotelin/adbeem